trussworks/trussels-guide/Trussels-Guide.md

 * If you do use LinkedIn, please make sure your profile is up to date.
 Clients routinely use it as a way to see who we are.

 ## Practice: Helping onboard new Trussels
-To help people acclimate more quickly, we have :lock: [an onboarding buddy system](https://docs.google.com/document/d/1Z7MZGHl8oP_zAo54bu9uJ1Gt3D0yPoeoKTTrLbQOO4Q/edit).
+To help people acclimate more quickly, we have :lock:[an onboarding buddy system](https://docs.google.com/document/d/1Z7MZGHl8oP_zAo54bu9uJ1Gt3D0yPoeoKTTrLbQOO4Q/edit).
 Buddies can be found in #c-welcoming, and rotate approximately every 3 months.

 ## Practice: Starting a new auxiliary group within Truss
-If you see a need for a new working group, committee, guild, or affinity group at Truss, please follow :lock: [this guide in how to set up an auxiliary group](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762).
+If you see a need for a new working group, committee, guild, or affinity group at Truss, please follow :lock:[this guide in how to set up an auxiliary group](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762).

-If you’re setting up an affinity group, please consider adding :lock: [the affinity groups slackbot to your group](https://docs.google.com/document/d/1ZNdjjtjT9X7QdNkP25NkZEbYPaMWfnjDm5mZVqIanBo/edit).
+If you’re setting up an affinity group, please consider adding :lock:[the affinity groups slackbot to your group](https://docs.google.com/document/d/1ZNdjjtjT9X7QdNkP25NkZEbYPaMWfnjDm5mZVqIanBo/edit).

-If something you have done will cause a change for Trussels, please create a copy of :lock: [the Internal Communication Template](https://docs.google.com/document/d/121eHs2aCQcGF66F9T67MY-x7FFrzDHqV--o7lsZEeKQ/edit#) and follow the steps.
+If something you have done will cause a change for Trussels, please create a copy of :lock:[the Internal Communication Template](https://docs.google.com/document/d/121eHs2aCQcGF66F9T67MY-x7FFrzDHqV--o7lsZEeKQ/edit#) and follow the steps.

 ## Practice: Bringing a new tool to Truss
-Are you just not getting what you need out of :lock: [the tools we already use within Truss](https://docs.google.com/spreadsheets/d/1dMQCW7fI0SGwBEtCSf8uX3n1beE0GC5yTgtUrPetFUM/edit#gid=0)?
+Are you just not getting what you need out of :lock:[the tools we already use within Truss](https://docs.google.com/spreadsheets/d/1dMQCW7fI0SGwBEtCSf8uX3n1beE0GC5yTgtUrPetFUM/edit#gid=0)?
 Want to use something new?

 * Start by validating with stakeholders that we need a new tool, that you have a plan for how it will be administered, that it’s in your budget, and so on.
-* You’ll need :lock: [a security review](https://docs.google.com/document/d/1uLO7TuWeZ1NcTfRw36JJ1de6KDmLNRg87SVgazTjRvY/edit).
+* You’ll need :lock:[a security review](https://docs.google.com/document/d/1uLO7TuWeZ1NcTfRw36JJ1de6KDmLNRg87SVgazTjRvY/edit).
 We don’t have time to review everything that folks install via brew or the Apple app store.
 But we do want to review SaaS or licensed software and any applications or integrations that have access to our infrastructure or core services (slack integrations, g-suite integrations, etc).
 There are probably a few other examples of things that we definitely want eyes on.
-* :lock: [Any contracts will need to be signed by one of the founders](https://docs.google.com/document/d/1bNuvvPSTpepWlyYhE8GpvFMaQP3I7izTkgEiFauk2I0/edit) or Truss’s general counsel.
+* :lock:[Any contracts will need to be signed by one of the founders](https://docs.google.com/document/d/1bNuvvPSTpepWlyYhE8GpvFMaQP3I7izTkgEiFauk2I0/edit) or Truss’s general counsel.
 * Check in with #accounting on how to get those bills paid.
 * Let #legal know where a copy of the license can be found.
 * Make sure that there are at least two admins for any tool you are using to make sure we can still access it if one of you ~~gets hit by a bus~~ wins the lottery and moves to a remote mountain top.

 ## Practice: Changing Projects
 If you are no longer happy working on your current project, talk to your manager.
 They will work with you to figure out if there are upcoming projects that might be of interest or other possible options.
-If you are no longer ethically aligned with your project, please review :lock: [this document](https://docs.google.com/document/d/1sNX0u6rwO3lZrUa3Xp0BE77W6EiQrNMZL3RbqhAcXDI/edit#) (and talk to your manager).
+If you are no longer ethically aligned with your project, please review :lock:[this document](https://docs.google.com/document/d/1sNX0u6rwO3lZrUa3Xp0BE77W6EiQrNMZL3RbqhAcXDI/edit#) (and talk to your manager).

 Alternatively, if you see another project spinning up that you are interested in, talk to your manager and perhaps the client lead for the new project, or drop in the project’s slack channel.